sebastianspicker/relution-policy-workbench/README.md

 A working tree for relution-policy-workbench with an evolving implementation history.

 ## Overview
-relution-policy-workbench is moving through bootstrap push work.
+relution-policy-workbench documents maintained build commands, known limits, and remaining work.

 ## Status
 Lifecycle stage: bootstrap.
+The useful early notes have been carried forward.

 ## Development
 - Aligned local and CI checks for docker.

 ## Usage
-- Rewrote the rexp explanation around the maintained behavior.
+- Rewrote the mapping explanation around the maintained behavior.

+- The document now favors checked behavior over exploratory notes.

-## Roadmap
+## Current Focus
 Use the next review to check behavior before adding surface area.